FAQ: Sub Allocation

 - How many IP addresses can we sub-allocate? →

-You can sub-allocate up to a /20 every twelve months to a single downstream Internet Service Provider (ISP).
-The minimum sub-allocation size is a /24.
+There is no limit on how much address space can be sub-allocated.
+However, the minimum sub-allocation size is a /24.
 This is the smallest prefix length that can be reverse delegated and that allows for a reasonable number of small assignments to be made by a downstream network operator.

 - How can I protect SUB-ALLOCATED PA objects? →